connexcs/docs/did.md

 You can also refresh all the details of the **DID** section, anytime, to get the updated list.

-Just give a click on **Refresh** button and list will get updated with latest saved details .
+Just give a click on **Refresh** button and the list will get updated with latest saved details .

 ### Delete a DID